 -

 Underwater portrait.
 This requires crystal-clear water and a photographer with dive certification.
-Destinations like Playa del Carmen with its cenotes and rock formations are ideal, according to Playa del Carmen Weddings.
+Destinations like Playa del Carmen, with its cenotes and rock formations, are ideal, as Playa del Carmen Weddings notes.
 Not every beach can pull this off, so plan ahead.

 What Should Guests Wear (and Receive) at a Unique Beach Wedding?